jlr2/IntroductionPaaS/README.md

 ### Index
  1. Initial level
- 2. Exercice no.1: Learning GIT
+ 2. Exercice no.1: Introduction to PaaS
- 3. Exercise no.2: GIT in Eclipse
+ 3. Exercise no.2: Docker
- 4. Exercise no.3: GIT in Eclipse Che
+ 4. Exercise no.3: Kubernetes
+ 5. Exercice no 4: OpenShift
- 5. Final level
+ 6. Final level
- 6. Others
+ 7. Others
     1. Work methodology
     2. Documentation and exhibitions
     3. Mark